Before & After School

 -

 Drop-in care can be scheduled for a one-day enrollment in aftercare for one-off situations as needed throughout the school year.
+The Drop-in option is not available for AM EDC or on Holiday Care days.

 -

-EDC registration is semester based, Fall 2023 and Spring 2024
+EDC registration is semester based, Fall 2025 and Spring 2026.

 Before and After School Activiies

 These are specialty classes taught by faculty, staff, or community professionals that typically take place once a week.
 Children can participate in an activity à la carte or in addition to EDC.
 Our Extended Day team manages the transition to and from these activities and parents can pick-up after the activities in a carpool pick-up line or choose to register for EDC that day if a later pick-up is necessary.
-Activity registration is semester based, Fall 2023 and Spring 2024.
+Activity registration is semester based, Fall 2025 and Spring 2026.

 -